lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 hash-based signature algorithms.
 An additional OID is defined in {{I-D.ietf-lamps-rfc8708bis}} and repeated here for convenience.

-The AlgorithmIdentifier type is defined as follows:
+The AlgorithmIdentifier type is defined in {{?RFC5912}} as follows:

 ~~~ asn.1
 AlgorithmIdentifier{ALGORITHM-TYPE, ALGORITHM-TYPE:AlgorithmSet} ::=